MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

   ...
   };

-  class OAuth2Token {               // Manages OAuth token acquisition and storage ...
+  class OAuth2Token {               // Manages OAuth access token acquisition and storage ...
   };

-  virtual bool AcquireOAuth2Token(  // Called when an auth token is required by SDK client app
+  virtual bool AcquireOAuth2Token(  // Called when an OAuth access token is required by SDK client app
       const mip::Identity& identity,
       const OAuth2Challenge& challenge,
       OAuth2Token& token) = 0;
 };
 ```

+1. Extend `mip::AuthDelegate` and override `mip::AuthDelegate::AcquireOAuth2Token`

-The SDK calls the client application's `mip::AuthDelegate::AcquireOAuth2Token` implementation, the client is provided with three parameters:
+The SDK calls the client application's implementation of `mip::AuthDelegate::AcquireOAuth2Token`, with three parameters:

 - `mip::Identity`: The identity of the user or service to be authenticated, if known.
-- `mip::AuthDelegate::OAuth2Challenge`: Accepts two parameters, **authority** and **resource**. **Authority** is the service the token will be generated against. **Resource** is the service we're trying to access.
-The SDK will handle passing these parameters in to the delegate when called.
+- `mip::AuthDelegate::OAuth2Challenge`: Contains the **authority** and **resource**. **Authority** is the service the access token will be generated against. **Resource** is the service being accessed.
-- `mip::AuthDelegate::OAuth2Token`: We will write the token result to this object.
+- `mip::AuthDelegate::OAuth2Token`: The client application updates with the token result.
 It will be consumed by the SDK when the engine is loaded.
 Outside of our authentication implementation, it shouldn't be necessary to get or set this value anywhere.

+2. Write the access token acquisition logic.

+3. Return a token acquisition status to the SDK.

 When finished, the client must return a bool that indicates whether token acquisition was successful.

 >[!Important]
 > Applications won't ever have to call `AcquireOAuth2Token` directly.
 The SDK will call this method  when required.

-### Implement an authentication delegate

-## Consent (TBD - since this is a QS, and this is a slightly advanced concept, should probably leave in concepts and point to it?)
+### Implement a consent delegate (TBD - since this article is a QS, and consent is a slightly advanced concept, should probably leave in concepts (updated using below format) and point to it?)

 The `mip::Consent` enum class implements an easy-to-use approach that permits application developers to provide a custom consent experience based on the endpoint that is being accessed by the SDK.
 The notification can inform a user of the data that will be collected, how to get the data removed, or any other information that is required by law or compliance policies.
 Once the user grants consent, the application can continue.

 GDPR info here?
 Exception details?

-### Implement a consent delegate

-Consent is implemented by extending the `mip::Consent` base class and implementing `GetUserConsent` to return one of the `mip::Consent` enum values.
+1. Extend the `mip::Consent` base class - Consent is implemented by extending the `mip::Consent` base class and implementing `GetUserConsent` to return one of the `mip::Consent` enum values.

 The object derived from `mip::Consent` is passed in to the `mip::FileProfile::Settings` or `mip::ProtectionProfile::Settings` constructor.